Launceston General Hospital: History

-Services
+Today

 The statewide Cardiothoracic and major Paediatric surgery service is provided at the Royal Hobart Hospital.

 The hospital supports medical research through the Clifford Craig Medical Research Trust.

 The Intensive care unit provides medical staff who work with Ambulance Tasmania and the Royal Flying Doctor Service to provide critical care aeromedical retrieval services throughout Tasmania.

-Redevelopment

-The Tasmanian Government has committed to a $580 million, 10-year redevelopment plan.
-As part of this initiative, $50 million was allocated in the 2022–2023 state budget to improve facilities and services.
+The hospital has been allocated $50 million in the 2022–2023 budget as part of a 10-year, $580 million redevelopment plan.

-Controversy

 In January 2023, it was revealed that the hospital helipad in Ockerby Gardens didn't meet the Civil Aviation Safety Authority requirements for medical transport after changes published in December 2018 and initially due to come into effect in December 2021.
 Patients were flown to Launceston Airport instead before being transported by road in an ambulance ride which added 10 minutes.
 Vice-president of the Tasmanian branch of the Australian Medical Association, Annette Barratt, expressed concern at the stress that the need to transport patients from the airport would place on Ambulance Tasmania.

-In February 2023, Tasmanian Premier Jeremy Rockliff announced plans for a new emergency helipad, to be constructed on top of the existing Cleveland Street car park.
-The upgraded hospital rooftop helipad officially opened in October 2024, restoring direct air ambulance access to the hospital.
+In February 2023, Tasmanian premier Jeremy Rockliff announced that a new emergency helipad would be built on the top of the existing car park on Cleveland Street.
+It opened in October 2024.